shawna-p/mysterious-messenger/docs/chatrooms.rst

     label day_1_1:
         scene morning

 While chatrooms also use Ren'Py's ``scene`` statement to show backgrounds, there is a limited number of built-in backgrounds to use.
-New backgrounds must be defined as described in [[INSERT LINK HERE]].
+New backgrounds must be defined as described in :ref:`Adding Chatroom Backgrounds`.
 Your background options are:

 * morning
 * noon